ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 Image taken [from here](https://www.cs.toronto.edu/~duvenaud/thesis.pdf).

-The covariance function $$\Sigma(x,x')$$ must be positive definite, which means that the following condition must be met:
+The covariance function $$\Sigma(x,x')$$ must be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix#Definitions_for_real_matrices), meaning that the following condition must be met:

 $$
 x^⊤ \Sigma x > 0, \forall x \ne 0
 $$

 This is the multivariate analog of the univariate requirement for the variance $$\sigma^2$$ to be positive.
 To be clear, we need to choose such a kernel to make the resultant covariance matrix positive.
-Although we haven't made any reference to it, we also need a mean function $$m(x)$$.
+Although we haven't made any reference to it, we also need a mean function $$m(x)$$ to fully characterize are multivariate normal distribution where we will sample our $$y$$'s from.
 Having all the ingredients in place, we write:

 $$
 Y(x) \sim \mathcal{GP}\left(m(x),k(x,x')\right)